 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
 The Association is exposed to other price risk through its holdings of marketable securities.

-12. Subsequent events
+10. Subsequent events

-On November 10, 2022, the association announced their intention to amalgamate with Big Brothers Big Sisters of South Central Niagara in the 2023 year and subsequently operate under the name Big Brother Big Sisters of Niagara.
+On July 14, 2023 the association amalgamated with Big Brothers Big Sisters of South Central Niagara and subsequently operate under the name Big Brother Big Sisters of Niagara.